hai12strong/hai12strong.github.io/index.md

 keywords: Finanical economcis, market microstructure, price impact, spoofing,
 ---

-Hai Duong is a PhD candidate at University of Glasgow.
-His research interests include analyzing the effectiveness of treat-based incentives such as recycling and getting the mail, as well as designing new methods to protect humans from the adverse effects of rolling trash receptacles.
+Welcome to my website.
+My name is Hai Van Duong, a PhD candidate at University of Glasgow.
+My research interest is in financial economics with a substantive focus on financial market microstructure and fintech.
+I use both theory and statistical methods to understand how different financial markets work.
+I
 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>